taunoe/Valgusmaal/README.md

 Creating long exposure images from videos.

 Input is a video file.
+Preferably short a few seconds long.

 The script generates two files: one contains the lightest pixels and the other darkest pixels.